tahiri-lab/QSAR/paper/paper.md

 maternal in the plasma respectively.
 Which represents the extent to which various pharmaceutical drugs and environmental chemicals can transfer into breast milk.

-## Data Nature and Contextual Background
+## Data nature and contextual background

 The foundational data employed in this study originate from a diverse set of molecules, including pharmaceutical drugs and environmental chemicals, contextualized within the breastfeeding scenario.
 The primary focus is on the quantitative